michailprev/Data-Analysis/README.md

-### :postbox: [**E-Commerce Co-Pilot**](https://github.com/michailprev/Data-Analysis/tree/main/E-Commerce%20Co-Pilot): an Automated Order Processing & Financial Reconciliation Software
+### :postbox: [**E-Commerce Co-Pilot**](https://github.com/michailprev/Data-Analysis/tree/main/E-Commerce%20Co-Pilot): an Automated Order Processing & Payment Validation Software

-> **E-Commerce Co-Pilot** is a comprehensive software solution designed to  enhance online business operations, covering all aspects from order  processing and delivery to financial reconciliation.
+> **E-Commerce Co-Pilot** is a comprehensive software solution designed to enhance online business operations, covering all aspects from order processing and delivery to payment validation.
 Its advanced features streamline and automate the e-commerce process, simplifying complex tasks and improving efficiency.